For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

 This isn’t often a major issue for street and travel photographers, though, and sometimes isn’t even that noticeable.

-Most of the time, if you play around with the stops, you’ll find the ideal shortlist for your subject.
+If you play around with the stops, you’ll find the ideal shortlist for your subject most of the time.

 The 23-millimeter lens is actually incredibly affordable; it’s much cheaper than other Fujifilm lenses.